Download the Healthier Together App from the App Store or Google Play.

 If your child has any of the following:

 Go to the nearest Hospital Emergency (A&E) Department or phone 999

 Please ring your GP surgery or call NHS 111 - dial 111

-We recognise that during the current COVID-19 crisis, at peak times, access to a health care professional may be delayed.
-If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, then consider taking them to your nearest ED.
+If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features.

 Continue providing your child’s care at home.
-If you are still concerned about your child contact your Health Visitor or call NHS 111 – dial 111
+If you are still concerned about your baby, speak to your health visitor, local pharmacist or call NHS 111– dial 111

 Crying behaviours peak from 2 weeks to 4 months of age.
 This is a normal developmental process and is unrelated to the diagnosis of 'colic' or 'wind'.